Colette Bourgonje

-Colette Bourgonje (ber-gon-yah) (born January 17, 1962) is a Canadian Paralympic cross-country skier and athlete of Métis heritage.
+Colette Bourgonje (ber-gon-yah; born January 17, 1962) is a Canadian Paralympic cross-country skier and athlete of Métis heritage.
 She has won four bronze medals in Summer Paralympics and medals in Winter Paralympics for skiing.
 Bourgonje's silver medal in the 10 km sit-ski at the 2010 Winter Paralympics was Canada's first at home.

 She is a part-time physical education substitute teacher, and currently resides in Prince Albert.
 To honour Colette, an elementary school and a street have been named after her in Saskatoon.
 In 1997, a sign was placed Porcupine Plain, promoting it as Bourgonje's and distinguishing her as a successful Paralympian.
-She became an inductee in Canada's Sports Hall of Fame in 2019, and a 2021 inductee in the Saskatchewan Sports Hall of Fame.
+She was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame in 2019, and a 2021 inductee in the Saskatchewan Sports Hall of Fame.

 Early life

 Bourgonje is a Dutch last name, but her Indigenous background on her mother's side leads back to a leader named Gabriel Dumont, who set up a Métis government at Batoche in the Northwest Territories.

 Her father was an electrician and had a business but was not able to keep it due to his alcoholism.
 Bourgonje's mother Sheila and grandmother comforted the children through the difficult times.
 He left the family in 1984 during Colette's undergraduate degree.

 Bourgonje participated in many sports as a child and young teenager, and was successful in hockey, football and various track and field events.